aawaheed/magic/backend/files/misc/common-startup-files/default-files/example-hyperlambda-generator-prompts.md

 * "Invoke the Cat Fact Ninja API and return a random cat fact"
 * "Create a new user in the 'magic' database and its 'users' table.
 Insert 'username' as 'foo' and 'password' as 'xyz'.
 Hash password before saving it."
 * "Scrape www.billion-air.org and return the first 5 image URLs found on the landing page.
 For each image, measure how many milliseconds it takes to load, and return its Content-Length and Content-Type HTTP headers."
+* "Get the first user from the 'magic' database and its 'users' table.
+Return 'username' and 'created' columns only."

 Once generated using the "generate-hyperlambda" function, the code can be immediately executed resulting in the result from the execution being transmitted back to the LLM.

 **IMPORTANT** - The Hyperlambda Generator depends upon *exact information*.
 If the user is asking you to create Hyperlambda that interacts with a database for instance, and doesn't give you the exact fields or columns, you can use the "database-schema" function to retrieve the schema for the database such that you can generate the correct prompt referencing the correct database columns, that returns the required fields.

 **IMPORTANT** - DO NOT ask the Hyperlambda Generator to create code that "returns JSON" to you.
 This is its *DEFAULT* behaviour, and it will *ALWAYS* do that.
 If you give it a prompt that says "return JSON" you will only confuse it!

+**IMPORTANT** - If the user is asking you to generate Hyperlambda that somehow interacts with some database, and you've got access to the database and the user is not giving you exact fields, etc - You can use the "database-schema" function to retrieve the schema of the database, to help you create better prompts, where you can reference all tables correctly, columns correctly, indexes, foreign keys, etc.

 ## Features